amitxv/PC-Tuning/docs/post-install.md

 - Minimize the size of the audio buffer with [REAL](https://github.com/miniant-git/REAL)/[LowAudioLatency](https://github.com/spddl/LowAudioLatency) or on your DAC.
 Beware of audio dropouts due to CPU not being able to keep up under load

-    - Be warned regarding cores being reserved or underutilized with the usage of the mentioned programs
+    - Be warned regarding CPUs being reserved or underutilized with the usage of the mentioned programs

 ## Configure Services and Drivers